gabrielkrell/strain-rig/README.md

 4. Now that the Arduino is attached, start saving the output in the background.
 You can read from `/dev/ttyACM0` (or whatever the device is) like a normal file.
 For example:

    `cat /dev/ttyACM0 > output.txt &`
+5. You can check the latest output with `tail`:

+   `tail output.txt`
-5. You can write to the Arduino like you would any file or device.
+6. You can write to the Arduino like you would any file or device.
 For example, to move to the 3cm position:

    `echo "m3" > /dev/ttyACM0`

    As the rig starts moving, you should see the green LED on the front turn on.
-6. To exit, run `fg` to bring the `cat` task to the foreground, and kill it with Control+C.  The output from this session will be saved in the file you specified in step 4.
+7. To exit, run `fg` to bring the `cat` task to the foreground, and kill it with Control+C.  The output from this session will be saved in the file you specified in step 4.

 Here's an example session in full: